-Breakthrough new innovations like these could take another step on the path to commercialization and eventual patient impact at the 2018 Biomedical Innovation Cup on May 16 at the Michigan Growth Capital Symposium (MGCS).
+Breakthrough innovations like these could take another step on the path to commercialization and eventual patient impact at the Shark Tank-style competition, 2019 Biomedical Innovation Cup, on May 15 at the Midwest Growth Capital Symposium.

-Teams from the University of Michigan Translational Research and Commercialization (MTRAC) for Life Sciences Innovation Hub — funded by the Michigan Economic Corporation (MEDC) -- will pitch their biomedical innovations to investment “sharks” for a chance to be crowned this year’s winner.
-The event caps off the annual MGCS, the two-day venture capital investment event in Ypsilanti, Michigan, May 15-16.
+Teams from the Michigan Translational Research and Commercialization (MTRAC) for Life Sciences Innovation Hub, funded by the Michigan Development Economic Corporation, will pitch their biomedical innovations to investment “sharks” for a chance to be crowned this year’s winner.
+The event caps off the annual Symposium, a two-day venture capital investment event in Ypsilanti, Michigan, on May 14-15.

-"With this pitch showcase, MTRAC Hub for Life Sciences teams benefit from gaining a 'real-life' perspective on their projects and commercialization plans,” said Brad Martin, Ph.D., FFMI Senior Director of Commercialization Programs.
-“Getting honest feedback from investors who can provide the funding critical for success is incredibly valuable.
-It’s one step closer to taking their new technologies to market, where they can ultimately help patients.”
+"With this pitch showcase, MTRAC for Life Sciences Hub teams benefit from gaining a 'real world' perspective on their projects and commercialization plans,” says Michelle Larkin, MSE, MTRAC Life Sciences Hub Program Director.
+“Getting feedback from investors who can provide the funding critical for success is incredibly valuable.
+It’s one step closer to commercializing their new technologies, and ultimately having a positive impact on patients’ lives.”

 For more information and to RSVP, click here.